 Don’t be afraid to sell if something changes

-Even though long-term investing is the best way to own shares, that doesn’t mean that you have to hold every stock you buy for decades, no matter what.
+Even though long-term investing is the best way to own shares, that doesn’t mean that you have to hold every share you buy for decades, no matter what.

-Legendary investor Warren Buffett once said that “all there is to investing is picking good stocks at good times and staying with them as long as they remain good companies.”
+Legendary investor Warren Buffett once said, “All there is to investing is picking good stocks at good times and staying with them as long as they remain good companies.”

 Pay particular attention to the last part of the sentence.
 There are plenty of reasons to get rid of shares, especially if something changes with your overall investing thesis.